RESIDENT LIMITED SURETY (BAIL BOND) AGENT

 Continuing Education (CE) Requirement:

-14 hours due bi-annually by end of licensee's birth month.
+14 hours due biennially by the end of the licensee's birth month.
 When the CE requirement has been generated, the requirement can be viewed in licensee's MyProfile account.
 Section 648.385, Florida Statutes.

 Note: Additional information can be found on our Continuing Education page.

 This license requires an appointment to be valid.